SONGLEI-arch/IPAL/README.md

 ## Acknowledgement

-This work is inspired in part by [1].
+This work is implemented based on the CGLB framework [1].
 We sincerely thank the authors for their valuable contributions.

 ## Reference